jpg157/LinkSphere/README.md

 * Logo made by LinkSphere!

 ## Usage
-* To use our application, a user needs to create an account when they first open the website.
+* To use our application, a user first needs to login/sign up.
 * Then, a user can view and read all of the posts created by users on the map and in the side panel.
 * If a user wants to create a post, they can go to the incorporate post page to create one.
 * Then they can check their profile to view how many posts they have read, the posts they have created, and other info.
 * If the user wants to re-read or view the posts they have read, they can go to the post history page.
-* A user can also check the aboutus page to understand more about this application.
+* A user can also check the "About Us" page to learn more about this application.

 ## Known Bugs and Limitations
 * The main.html page has a fluidity issue.
 The size of the screen can change in height whenever a user zooms in our out.